cannolis/R-SBFL/README.md

   ```

 ## Run
-As for the Python program, change the parameters (host, user_name, password and database_name) of _database_args_ in /RSBFL_Python/run_divider.py to those of your own server, then use the following command to run the Python program.
+For the Python program, modify the parameters (_host_, _user_name_, _password_, and _database_name_) within the _database_args_ in "/RSBFL_Python/run_divider.py" to match your server's credentials.
+Afterward, execute the Python program using the command provided below.
   ```
   conda activate RSBFL
   cd RSBFL_Python
   python run_divider.py
   ```
 After the Python program is running, follow the steps below to run the C# program so that it can establish communication with the Python program.
+1. Open the "RSBFL_C#" folder.
+2. Double-click on the "FrameWorkStatement.sln" file to open the solution.
+Once opened, update the _srcInfo_ variable in "Program.cs" to point to your data directory.
+You can download the necessary data from [here](https://www.dropbox.com/scl/fi/rgblrvo2h8ztlwsr39us5/Data.zip?rlkey=hgcnmz863fvhd4ecet9qn9y4n&dl=0), and remember to unzip the file after downloading.
+Additionally, adjust the _dataDirectoryName_ variable in "Program.cs" to reference your results directory.
-First, double-click on the FrameWorkStatement.sln.
-When the Microsoft Visual Studio is open, change the "DirectoryInfo" _srcInfo_ to your data dictionary, and change the _dataDirectoryName_ to your result dictionary.
-Then, use Ctrl + F5 to run the solution, and you will see the console output and then press any key to start running the whole program.
-When the running terminates, the experimental results will be stored in Excel files within the output folder you have specified.
+3. Press "Ctrl + F5" to execute the solution, which will display the console's output.
+Then, press any key to initiate the full program execution.
+Upon completion, the experimental outcomes will be saved as Excel files in the designated output folder.

 -----------------------------------
 Note: This readme assumes familiarity with Microsoft Visual Studio and Microsoft SQL Server Management Studio.
 If you encounter any difficulties during installation or usage, refer to the documentation of these tools or seek assistance from relevant forums or support channels.